Malathi74/VR-project-1/README.md

 #### 3.Different colour lights:

-we can change colour of light by interacting with switches and used below java script:
+we can change colour of light by interacting with switches.
+Blue red and black switches are implemented. when we click on different switches the corresponding colour shade will be given in room.

 ![Capture3](https://user-images.githubusercontent.com/72331508/95038128-0cd24c80-0693-11eb-83c0-d79985dabdea.PNG)